-- Evoenergy has developed a Demand Side Engagement Strategy (DSES) that is published on our website24.
-This strategy outlines the approach to building and promoting constructive working relationship between Evoenergy and nonnetwork solution providers - Forecast network constraints are published in the Annual Planning Report (Chapter 7) - Evoenergy maintains a Demand Side

-Engagement Register25 where network service providers can register as an interested party

-• We maintain direct engagement with major customers to identify and implement DM solutions where required.
+- Evoenergy has developed a Demand Side Engagement Strategy (DSES) that is published on our website.
+This strategy outlines the approach to building and promoting constructive working relationship between Evoenergy and nonnetwork solution providers - Forecast network constraints are published in the Annual Planning Report (Chapter 7) - Evoenergy maintains a Demand Side Engagement Register where network service providers can register as an interested party - We maintain direct engagement with major customers to identify and implement DM solutions where required.

-Availability of options
+Availability of Options

-- Through arrangements with aggregators the use of virtual power plants to address network constraints is developing wider coverage across the network - Evoenergy engages in a number of DM innovation projects, as outlined below, to support the development and application of non-network options.
+- Through arrangements with aggregators the use of virtual power plants to address network constraints is developing wider coverage across the network - investigating and testing options to - Evoenergy engages in a number of DM innovation projects, as outlined below, to support the development and application of non-network options

-Commercial considerations
+Commercial Considerations